tomanistor/tomanistor.com/content/posts/hugo-workflow.md

 $ hugo server --verbose
 ```

-## LiveReload ##
+### LiveReload ###
-My favorite feature in Hugo so far?
+One of my favorite features in Hugo so far?
 LiveReload.
 The Hugo server automatically watches your project folder for changes and refreshes your browser when any new changes are made while editing, creating, or deleting files.

 This is great for development when you can make changes in your text editor and immediately see them occur in your browser window.